randelln/Vending-Machine/README.md

 ### React Unit Tests

-- The Unit Tests for the React App is denoted by '__Tests__' in each directory that is relevant to the test itself.
+- The Unit Tests for the React App is denoted by "__Tests__" in each directory that is relevant to the test itself.

 ![alt text](screenshots/ReactUTStruct.png "Run Test")